 The Middle East Religious Peace Initiative was founded by Rabbi Michael Melchior and Sheikh Abdullah Nimar Darwish, founder of the Islamic Movement in Israel.

-The Initiative works with Jewish and Muslim religious leaders in Israel, the Palestinian Authority and throughout the Middle East, creating a religious coalition that sees religious identity as the essential element to achieving peace in the region and among peoples.
+The Initiative works with Jewish, Muslim and Christian religious leaders in Israel, the Palestinian Authority and throughout the Middle East, creating a religious coalition that sees religious identity as the essential element to achieving peace in the region and among peoples.